7-day home quarantine mandatory for all international arrivals in India, Covid test on 8th: Govt | Business

 - India

-India made seven-day home quarantine mandatory for all international arrivals and an RT-PCR test on the eighth day, as it issued revised guidelines for international passengers.
+India on Friday made seven-day home quarantine mandatory for all international arrivals and an RT-PCR test on the eighth day, as it issued revised guidelines for international passengers.

 The guidelines released on Friday come into force from January 11 and will remain effective till further government orders.

-The new order comes in the wake of coronavirus cases rising across the globe since the detection of the Omicron variant.
-Previously, travellers coming from countries specified as "at risk" had to submit sample for COVID testing post-arrival and were required to wait for their results at the airport before leaving or taking a connecting flight.
+As per the existing rules, which have been retained in the revised guidelines, travellers coming from countries specified as ''at risk'' have to submit sample for Covid testing post-arrival and they required to wait for the results at the airport before leaving or taking a connecting flight.

-If tested negative they were needed to undergo home quarantine for seven days and then get their RT-PCR test done on the eighth.
+If tested negative, they need to undergo home quarantine for seven days and then get their RT-PCR test done on the eighth.
+They are also required to upload the results of the RT-PCR test conducted on the 8th day on the Air Suvidha portal (to be monitored by the respective States/UTs).
+If negative, they have to further self-monitor their health for next seven days.
+The updated list of nations from where travellers would need to follow additional measures on arrival, including post-arrival testing (countries at-risk) are countries in Europe including The United Kingdom, South Africa, Brazil, Botswana, China, Ghana, Mauritius, New Zealand, Zimbabwe, Tanzania, Hong Kong, Israel, Congo, Ethiopia, Kazakhstan, Kenya, Nigeria, Tunisia and Zambia.
+For ''not at risk'' countries, a sub-section (2 per cent of the total flight passengers) shall undergo post-arrival testing at random at the airport.
+These 2 per cent travellers in each flight will be identified by the airline concerned (preferably from different countries), according to the revised guidelines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)